minio/mint/README.md

 - `ACCESS_KEY`     - Access Key of the server.
 Defaults to Minio Play Access Key.
 - `SECRET_KEY`     - Secret Key of the server.
 Defaults to Minio Play Secret Key.
 - `ENABLE_HTTPS`   - Set to 1 to send HTTPS requests on SSL enabled deployment.
 Defaults to 0.
-- `DATA_DIR`       - Data directory for SDK tests.
+- `MINT_DATA_DIR`       - Data directory for SDK tests.
 Defaults to data directory created by `build/data/install.sh` script.
 - `SKIP_TESTS`     - `','` separated list of SDKs to ignore running.
 Empty by default.
 For example, to skip `minio-js` and `awscli` tests, use `export SKIP_TESTS=minio-js,awscli`.

 Note: With no env variables provided the tests are run on play.minio.io by default